panchnayak/kubernetes-dev/deploy-k8s-cluster/k8s-vagrant/README.md

 ### Clone this repo to your home directory

-You can either choose the private networking or public networking between the kubernetes Hos VMs.
+You can either choose the private networking or public networking between the kubernetes Host VMs.

 If you want to choose private networking then the vagrant file will create/choose the hostonly network from your VirtualBox networks.
 If you choose to run the cluster in your home LAN network.